Together We Save

 - Heating & cooling systems should be checked to verify they are moving the correct amount of air.
 An HVAC technician can tell you if it is.

 - Heat pump and air conditioning systems should be checked annually to verify they are properly charged, strictly in accordance with manufacturers' guidelines.

 - Inside and outside coils should be kept clean and free of debris.

 - Gas furnaces should be tuned for maximum combustion efficiency.

 - Have an HVAC technician check carefully for duct leaks.
 Leaks that are found should be sealed with fiberglass mesh and mastic sealant.

 - Don't leave on unnecessary lights

-- Replace incandescent bulbs with energy-saving compact fluorescent lamps (CFLs).
+- Replace incandescent bulbs with energy-saving LED bulbs.
 They use a fraction of the wattage, last much longer and give off less heat.

 - When you finish cooking, turn off the kitchen lighting and the range exhaust fan.